Appearance

 Adding Additional Column Header Group

-Group normal query columns (not crosstab) with an additional header row by using the dbr.header.group command.
+Group normal query columns (not crosstab) with an additional header row using dbr.header.group.

 select 'dbr.header.group', 'Used', 'hours_used', 'cost_used';